Weekly teaching and meditation.

 As on the third Monday of most months, a teaching monk from Abhayagiri Monastery will facilitate the weekly meeting open to all at Three Jewels.
 More information in Weekly Events below.

-On the third Monday of each month, April through December, a senior monk from Abhayagiri Monastery visits to teach, guide meditation, and answer questions.
+On the third Monday of each month, April through December, a senior monk from Abhayagiri Monastery visits to guide meditation, teach, and answer questions.
+Tea is served during the discussion.

 All are welcomethe teachings are helpful to both beginners and longtime practitioners.
 Cushions, blankets, stools, and chairs are provided.
 There is no charge, though donations are always appreciated.